The Haunted Apartment That Changed While I Slept

 Final door appearing inside a haunted apartment living room

-At 12:00, every lock in my new apartment clicked—one by one.
-The front door shifted inward.
-Just enough to widen the frame.
+At 12:00, every lock in my new place clicked—one by one.
+The front door shifted inward, just enough to widen the frame.

 Somewhere in the city, the haunted apartment is waiting for the next name to press too hard into paper.